mko-x/docker-clamav/README.md

 *runs* `freshclam` in the background constantly updating the virus signature database. `clamd` itself is listening on exposed port `3310`.

+# Environment VARs

+Thanks to @mchus proxy configuration is possible.

+- HTTPProxyServer: Allows to set a proxy server
+- HTTPProxyPort: Allows to set a proxy server port

 ## Releases
 Find the latest releases at the official [docker hub](https://hub.docker.com/r/mk0x/docker-clamav) registry.